 Introduction to Autoimmune Diseases

-The four main causative factors of autoimmune disease have been stated to be: Genetic predisposition; Hormonal influences, especially of sex hormones; Infections, especially of viruses; and Stress.
+The 4 main causative factors of autoimmune disease have been stated to be:

 Immune Deficiency Diseases